nikitasonthalia/MachineLearningProject/README.md

 Machine Learning for solving Inventory problem
 ### System Requirement
 * CPU more than 6 cores
-* Memory more than 16GB
+* Memory more than 16GB, prefer 32GB
 * Disk more than 50GB
 * Operating System: Ubuntu 15.10 Wily
 * Python 3.x